-Any proposed guidance should be agreed with the access authority and the Local Outdoor Access Forum (LOAF) prior to implementation.
-It may also be necessary to further consult and agree with wider stakeholders; the landowner, statutory bodies eg NatureScot, local user groups / clubs, representative recreational governing bodies eg Paddle Scotland and local communities.
+Any proposed access guidance should be agreed with the access authority and the Local Outdoor Access Forum (LOAF) prior to implementation.
+It may also be necessary to further consult and agree with wider stakeholders; the landowner, statutory bodies eg NatureScot, local user groups / clubs, representative recreational governing bodies (such as Paddle Scotland) and local communities.